Kyuu-Ji/htb-write-up/scavenger/write-up-scavenger.md

 (...)
 ```

-There are credentials for the _www.pwnhats.htb_ website, but they don't work on any of the web login forms:
+There are credentials for the _www[.]pwnhats.htb_ website, but they don't work on any of the web login forms:
 ```
 Username: pwnhats@pwnhats.htb
 Password: GetYouAH4t!